fsp21/calculator/README.md

 # calculator
-Selenium script using Ruby for a very simple automation
+A very simple automation script using Selenium in Ruby, with Gherkin for defining test scenarios.

 For Windows:
 - install "https://rubyinstaller.org/downloads/" latest version with Devkit